-A senior aide to the Mayor was found liable in civil court last month for threatening a Harrisburg resident after a mayoral debate in May, according to court documents and individuals involved in the case.
+A senior aide to the mayor has been found liable in civil court for threatening a Harrisburg resident after a mayoral debate in May, according to court documents and individuals involved in the case.

 Karl Singleton, senior advisor to Mayor Eric Papenfuse, appeared before Magisterial District Justice David O’Leary on Dec.
 19 for a hearing on a civil suit filed by Timothy Rowbottom in July 2017.
 Rowbottom alleged that Singleton threatened his life during a heated argument on May 9, a week before the primary election, following a debate between primary candidates at the Hilton Harrisburg.

 Due to statements Rowbottom made during the argument and in court, however, O’Leary only fined Singelton nominal damages.

 Rowbottom, who campaigned for mayoral primary candidate Jennie Jenkins in the spring, said on Tuesday that members of Papenfuse’s administration have impeded his business projects in the city.
 He owns and hopes to develop a parcel of land on S. 18th Street in Allison Hill.

 The judicial ruling, which was issued by O’Leary on Dec.
 27, affirmed that Rowbottom was “unhappy” with his treatment by the city administration, particularly Singleton, who publicly mocked him by blowing him kisses and calling him “cutie.”

 The ruling goes on to detail the argument that took place at the Hilton on the night of May 9.